 Installing GenerateBlocks Pro Version in WordPress

-If you are GenerateBlocks Pro user then you first need to install free GenerateBlocks version then follow the instruction to install.
+If you are a GenerateBlocks Pro user then you first need to install the free GenerateBlocks version then follow the instruction to install.

 - Go to the GenerateBlocks website.